simbirets/python-app/README.md

 # DevOps Demo App

-A simple Flask + PostgreSQL app with CI/CD, monitoring-ready, and backup demo.
+A simple Flask + PostgreSQL app with CI and backup demo.

 ## Local Run